-Normally I try to wear a somewhat fashionable winter hat (if that's even possible), but it was so cold I bought one of those super fluffy hats that generously covers your ears, heavily-insulated and padded.
-They're terrible unfashionable (even for me!), but wow are they warm.
-So at -7 C (20 degrees F), I gave in.
+Normally, I try to wear a somewhat fashionable winter hat (if that's even possible), but it was so cold I bought one of those super fluffy hats that generously covers your ears, heavily insulated and padded.
+They're terribly unfashionable (even for me!), but wow are they warm.
+So, at -7 C (20 degrees F), I gave in.

 I didn't care that my head looked like a well-insulated elephant.
 I wanted to be warm (or at least less cold).